 HTTP also features a notion

-of idempotence, but that notion is subtly different from the one
+of idempotency, but that notion is subtly different from the one

 we’re discussing here because HTTP involves both a client and a server.